ioannaoprea/Colors-generator/README.md

 ## Project walkthrough

-1.Select a color.
+- Select a color.
-2.Select a scheme type.
+- Select a scheme type.
-3.Click on "Get Color Scheme".
+- Click on "Get Color Scheme".

 A solo project from the Scrimba.